jecklgamis/go-webapp-example/README.md

 $ bin/server
 ```

-Run the server using the Docker container:
+Run the server using Docker:

 ```
 make run